-Is the process by which people come to support terrorism and have extreme views and, in some cases, to then join terrorist groups.
+- 7.12.1 Is the process by which people come to support terrorism and have extreme views and, in some cases, to then join terrorist groups.
 The process of radicalisation can be different for every individual and can happen over an extended period or over a short time-frame.
-At Newland School for Girls we help our pupils become resilient to the messages of extremists by encouraging the understanding and value of others, by encouraging the appreciation of diversity and developing skills in children so they are able to debate.
+At Chiltern Primary School we help our pupils become resilient to the messages of extremists by encouraging the understanding and value of others, by encouraging the appreciation of diversity and developing skills in children so they are able to debate.
 The curriculum supports and explores the values of different faiths and cultures.
-At Newland School for Girls, we recognise that certain children will be more susceptible to radicalisation and, as such, we remain vigilant to this.
-We understand that any referral requires the individual's consent.

-Should there ever be any concerns of radicalised or extremist behaviours, this will be dealt with in conjunction with Humberside Police.
+At Chiltern Primary, we recognise that certain children will be more susceptible to radicalisation and, as such, we remain vigilant to this.
+We understand that any referral requires the individual's consent. - 7.12.2 Should there ever be any concerns of radicalised or extremist behaviours, this will be dealt with in conjunction with Humberside Police.